Logan Darnell: Minnesota Twins

+Darnell was drafted by the Minnesota Twins in the sixth round, with the 195th overall selection, of the 2010 Major League Baseball draft.
+He made his professional debut with the rookie-level Elizabethton Twins.
+Darnell split the 2011 season between the Single-A Beloit Snappers, High-A Fort Myers Miracle, and Double-A New Britain Rock Cats.
+In 26 starts split between the three affiliates, he accumulated an 11-6 record and 4.37 ERA with 90 strikeouts across 150 1/3 innings pitched.

+Darnell returned to New Britain for the 2012 campaign, compiling an 11-12 record and 5.08 ERA with 98 strikeouts in 156 innings pitched across 28 starts.
+In 2013, he made 27 appearances (including 26 starts) split between New Britain and the Triple-A Rochester Red Wings, posting a cumulative 10-10 record and 3.22 ERA with 120 strikeouts across 153 2/3 innings pitched.

 On November 20, 2013, the Twins added Darnell to their 40-man roster to protect him from the Rule 5 draft.
 He was promoted to the majors for the first time on May 2, 2014.
 In 7 games (4 starts) during his rookie campaign, Darnell logged an 0–2 record and 7.13 ERA with 22 strikeouts across 24 innings.

-Darnell spent the entirety of the 2015 season with the Triple–A Rochester Red Wings, posting a 5–1 record and 2.78 ERA with 66 strikeouts over 35 appearances.
+Darnell spent the entirety of the 2015 season with Triple–A Rochester, posting a 5–1 record and 2.78 ERA with 66 strikeouts over 35 appearances.
 On January 22, 2016, Darnell was designated for assignment following the waiver claim of Mike Strong.
 He cleared waivers and was sent outright to Triple–A Rochester on January 28.
 Darnell spent the 2016 campaign with Rochester, compiling an 8–8 record and 3.53 ERA with 53 strikeouts across 109 2/3 innings pitched.
 He elected free agency following the season on November 7, 2016.

 Somerset Patriots

-On March 15, 2017, Darnell signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the season.
+On March 15, 2017, Darnell signed with the Somerset Patriots of the Atlantic League of Professional Baseball.

 On May 9, 2017, Darnell signed a minor league contract with the Los Angeles Dodgers.
 He did not appear in any games in the Dodgers farm system before he was released by the organization on June 1.

-On June 1, 2017, Darnell re–signed with the Somerset.
+On June 1, 2017, Darnell re–signed with the Patriots.